Weekly Gem #195 Dillon, Montana ... A Headhunting Mecca?

 The funny story wasn’t funny at the time.
 “Someday we’ll look back and laugh” is probably more accurate.

-Knowing that Clark would probably go right (since that was, after all, the direction they needed to go, and it was the 'main' channel), Lewis wrote out a sign and placed it where it couldn’t be missed.
+Knowing that Clark would expect to go up the main channel, Lewis wrote out a sign and placed it where it couldn’t be missed.

 “Follow the Beaver Head”

-In a bit of irony though, there were plenty of beavers in the vicinity.
-And, the tree where Lewis posted his sign … it was just perfect for some beaver with a misplaced sense of humor.
-This particular beaver waited with a gleam in his eye until Lewis and Sacajawea were out of sight, then rapidly felled the tree, taking it (and Captain Clark's directions) to contribute to his dam.
+Now the “Someday we’ll look back and laugh” part.
+There were a lot(!) of beavers around and they were very busy.
+And, the tree where Lewis posted his sign … it was just perfect for one of those beavers, perhaps one with a devious sense of humor.
+This particular beaver waited, with a gleam in its eye, until Lewis and Sacajawea were out of sight.
+Then it felled the tree, taking it (and the directions for Captain Clark) to contribute to its dam.

-That’s the story.
-The trivia is this: Just 10 miles upstream, Clark climbed to the lookout we mentioned, and was able to see two other rock formations located about five miles further on (as the crow flies).
-One bore a striking resemblance to an elephant head, and the other was clearly a bison head (and hump).
-There’s no record that he recognized this nature-made public art, but they’re available for anyone to see when driving south on I 15 at Barrett’s junction, 5 miles south of Dillon.
+The Beaverhead River was no picnic.
+About 30 miles on, Clark climbed to a lookout to figure out where they were, and would have been able to see both of the other rock formations shown here.
+One bears a striking resemblance to an elephant head, and the other is clearly a bison head and hump.
+There’s no record that he made note of this nature-made public art, but they’re available for anyone to see when driving south on I 15 at Barrett’s junction, 5 miles south of Dillon.

 Here's the hidden gem entry from our Clue Me! map.